Skip to Content

 One of my most critical responsibilities as your Congressman is to help with your individual needs.
 Although I cannot mandate a particular result or override the decision of a federal agency, I can often assist with answering questions, finding solutions or simply cutting through red tape to ensure veterans receive the benefits they are entitled to receive.
 If you or a veteran you know has questions or requires assistance, please do not hesitate to contact my office at https://case.house.gov/forms/casework.

-This historic legislation has expanded access to care for all our veterans exposed to toxic substances in the line of duty, the Sergeant First Class Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act.
-On March 3, 2022, I voted with a majority of the House to pass the PACT Act to fulfill our promise to our veterans and on August 10th, 2022, the President signed the Act into law.
+I voted to help expand access to care for all our veterans exposed to toxic substances in the line of duty through the Sergeant First Class Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act.
+With the enactment of this measure, we have held true to our promise to our nation's veterans that we will care for them when they come home.

 Recognizing the harms inflicted by exposure to burn pits and airborne hazards, the PACT Act codified a presumption that servicemembers stationed in certain theatres were exposed to toxic substances at particular times.
 This legislation shifted the burden of proof off veterans and their loved ones and eased access to care for a broad array of conditions and cancers.
-It also streamlined the Department of Veterans Affairs’ processes for establishing toxic exposure presumptions, ensuring that veterans do not have to wait decades for help.
+It also streamlined the VA’s processes for establishing toxic exposure presumptions, ensuring that veterans do not have to wait decades for help.

 With the enactment of this measure, we have held true to our promise to our nation's veterans that we will care for them when they come home.
 To apply for PACT Act benefits or learn more about eligibility requirements please click HERE.